wookey-project/driver-stm32f4xx-can/doc/api.rst

 At device's initialization time, other fields are required:

-   * CAN mode, which may be:
-       * NORMAL: standard CAN interaction
-       * SILENT: reception only, no message is sent on the CAN bus
-       * LOOPBACK: all messages sent are also received
+   * CAN mode, which can be NORMAL (standard CAN interaction), SILENT (only reception, no message is sent on the CAN bus), LOOPBACK (all messages sent are also received on the same device) and SILENT LOOPBACK.
-       * SILENT LOOPBACK
    * CAN access mode, which can be poll mode (no interrupt) or interrupt based
    * CAN bus bit rate, (only 250 and 500 k bit/s have been tested)
    * Time trigger activation, which marks CAN messages headers with local timestamping